 Finology, founded by Richard (Dick) Wagner, JD, CFP®, is succinctly defined as:

-The study of our personal relationships with reciprocity, money and what money means in our lives.
+The study of our personal relationships with money, reciprocity, and the money systems.
 Academically, we define Finology as “the umbrella term for the various aspects of our personal relationships with money” (R. Wagner, Financial Planning 3.0, p.15).

 Finology was created to address the profound and personal nature of money’s role our modern lives.
 Finology opens new frontier for exploring and understanding our relationships with money, bolstering our capacity to cultivate health in these relationships and to use money to help navigate life with grace.

 In the words of Dick Wagner . . .

 “Our nation’s social and physical infrastructure is framed by money.
 We learned that if the money does not work as hoped, we might experience dangerous social and physical fallout.
 Indeed, this has hit both the public and private sectors with a vengeance....

 Some among us must forthrightly address issues of reciprocity and exchange while hosting conversations about possibilities and implications.

 ...Economies are not machines and our money contains the elements of our souls.
 We must learn to talk about money with new language...